Expat Exchange

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One way to find a place to live in Princeton is to search online for rental listings.
 Websites such as Zillow, Trulia, and HotPads are great resources for finding available apartments, condos, and houses in the area.
 Additionally, you can search for local real estate agents who specialize in Princeton rentals.
-They can provide you with more detailed information about the area and help you find the perfect place to call home," remarked one expat living in Princeton, the United States.
+They can provide you with more detailed information about the area and help you find the perfect place to call home," commented one expat who made the move to Princeton.

 What is a typical expat home or apartment like in Princeton?

 "Expat homes and apartments in Princeton are typically spacious and modern, with plenty of natural light and high-end finishes.
 Many of the homes and apartments are located in quiet, residential neighborhoods, close to parks, shops, and restaurants.
 Expats can also find luxury apartments with amenities such as swimming pools, fitness centers, and concierge services.
-Many of the homes and apartments have access to public transportation, making it easy to get around the city," said one expat in Princeton.
+Many of the homes and apartments have access to public transportation, making it easy to get around the city," commented one expat who made the move to Princeton.

 What is the average cost of housing in Princeton?